hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Takes an id (HuBMAP id or UUID) for an entity and returns all of that entity's parents as a list. </td></tr>
 <tr><td rowspan="2">Arguments</td><td rowspan="2">identifier</td><td>Optional: No</td></tr><tr><td>Type: String</td></tr>
 <tr><td>Outputs</td><td colspan="2">This method outputs a list of dictionaries.
 Each dictionary contains the information of a parent of the given id.</td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The get parents entity method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">No token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or if a valid token is provided and the token is not part of HuBMAP-Read group, only entities that are public will be returned</td></tr>

 </table>